David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

-1. Make sure the testign database and tabel are present from previous activities in this module.

-2. Run this Query for a client to see their account information as a general user
+1. Run this Query for a client to see their account information as a general user
 <pre>
     SELECT *
     FROM Patient
-    WHERE loginid = '1' -- user input = '1'
+    WHERE loginid = '1'
+    -- user input = 1
 </pre>
-3. Run the same query with an injection string
+2. Run the same query with an injection string
 <pre>
     SELECT *
     FROM Patient
-    WHERE loginid = '' or 1=1 --'  -- user input = ' or 1=1 --
+    WHERE loginid = '' or 1=1 --'
+    -- user input = ' or 1=1 --
 </pre>
-4. Parameterize the query and run it again
+3. Run the query below showing how parameterizing the query helps prevent injection strings allowed by an application from negatively affecting SQL server:
 <pre>
     DECLARE @Loginid tinyint

-    SET @Loginid = '' or 1=1-- --user input
+    SET @Loginid = '' or 1=1-- '
+    --user input = ' or 1=1--
     SELECT *
     FROM Patient
     WHERE loginid = @Loginid --parameterized input

-    SET @Loginid = ‘3’ -- --user input
+    SET @Loginid = 3
+    --user input = 3
     SELECT *
     FROM Patient
     WHERE loginid = @Loginid --parameterized input

 </pre>
-5. Notice the error information, add handling
+4. Notice that an error could be returned to a malicious actor which they could use to learn mroe about your environment.
+Adding error handling helps prevent verbose errors from giving more information for an attacker to use.
 <pre>
     DECLARE @Loginid tinyint
       BEGIN TRY